-In 2193, the real Bono Kirian attack came.
-The 2149+ attacks had been an accidental foray – not a real assault.
+In 2193, the actual Bono Kirian attack came.
+The 2149+ attacks had been but an accidental foray – not a real assault.

 The first strike was sabotaging the communication relays.
-With the Alliance being by Human standards an indecisive and passive bunch, lack of proper communications pretty much paralysed them.
+With the Alliance being by Human standards an indecisive and passive bunch, lack of proper communications paralysed them.

-Though the situation was by then clear, the Alliance just couldn’t perform the cranio-rectal desinsertion necessary to achieve war footing.
-There thus were remarkably few assets to repulse Bono Kiro intrusions.
+Though the situation was by then clear, the Alliance couldn’t efficiently mobilise.
+There still were remarkably few assets to repulse Bono Kiro intrusions.

-Casi served as co-pilot and gunnery officer on the Wandering Star.
+Casi served as co-pilot and gunnery officer aboard the Wandering Star.
 The crew developed a camaraderie to withstand the harrowing conditions.

 The Wandering Star and her squadron held for a remarkably long time.
 But the end would come sooner rather than later…

-The uniform in the main illustration is a Junior Security patrol uniform.
+The uniform in the colour illustration is a Junior Security patrol uniform.
 But in most circumstances, she instead wore a variety of casual outfits.

 Early Casandra Andrews is an everywoman.
 Like, say, Bella Swan, she doesn’t have a strong characterisation.
-Thus, she can serve as an identification character for a broad variety of readers can thus identify with her.
+A broader variety of readers can thus identify with her.

 “Splendtacular” is her favourite adjective.
-It’s one of the few altered words used in the story (along with different spellings for some first names) to signal that it’s the future.
+It’s one of the few altered words used in the story (along with different spellings for some given names) to signal that it’s the future.